 Since marley first came on the market, The Marley Company changed hands several times until the company name disappeared, and they stopped manufacturing the floor in 1979.
-That’s right — it has been 40 years since The Marley Company stopped making Stageflor.
+That’s right — it has been more than 40 years since The Marley Company stopped making Stageflor.
 Since then, the reversible floor has undergone some improvements.
 It has a fiberglass filament between the lamination, making the floor more stable and resulting in a better lie-flat.

 A half-dozen years ago, Stagestep™ introduced Super Timestep™.
 It offers a fiberglass filament and an energy transfer bottom layer.
 Impact denting, which could happen on just about any floor, vinyl or wood, became virtually a thing of the past.
 The design transfers energy to the bottom of the floor, leaving a smooth, clean top surface as the dents move to the unseen bottom.

-This year, Stagestep™ introduced Super Bravo Pro™.
+More recently, Stagestep™ introduced Super Bravo Pro™.
 It is 33% thicker and can handle tap much better than the original.
 It’s a multipurpose portable floor that provides good sound quality for tap while delivering a durable performance surface for all dance styles.

 Work With Stagestep™ to Find Innovative Dance Floor Solutions for the Modern-Day